Scotopic Problem Solver

 Course Duration: 2 Days

-Course Requirements: LE, Peace Officer, Corrections, or MIL
+Course Requirements: Active LE, Peace Officer, or Military

-The Scotopic Problem Solver course is an accelerated course focused on diminished light environments in relation to law enforcement applications.
-Students will push the boundaries of traditional low-light and no-light engagements in a true 3D environment.
+The Scotopic Problem Solver course is an accelerated shooting course focused on diminished light environments in relation to law enforcement applications.
+Students will push the boundaries of traditional low light and no light engagements in a true three-dimensional environment.

 An in-depth look into the human anatomy, weapons and equipment manipulations, principles of light employment and proper use of movement will occur both in the classroom and on the range.
-The culmination of this training will be proving the concepts through force on force scenarios in which the reality of proper information assimilation and application will be tested under opposition.
+The culmination of this training will be proving the concepts through force-on-force scenarios with NLTA, in which the reality of proper information assimilation and application will be tested under opposition.

-- Handgun with at least 3 reliable magazines.
+- Handgun with at least 3 reliable magazines (5 if single stack).